At Sue Shrader’s House. Call Sue for any questions 803-736-9317

-Bring rocks, fossils, shark’s teeth, and crystals to the meeting for grab bags.
+Bring rocks, fossils, shark’s teeth, and crystals to the Show for grab bags.

 Pass out show flyers and post on social media.

-Volunteer Sign-up Sheets will be at the September meeting and in the newsletter.
+Volunteer Sign-up Sheets will be online and in the newsletter.

 TheGem Stone Connectionby Louis Dezeran (first President of the Columbia Gem & Mineral Society), published in South Carolina Wildlife Magazine January/February 1978